 - show ‘holding on’ behaviour like rocking or fidgeting, crossing legs or refusing to sit on the toilet

 If your child has been constipated for a long time, they might poo in their pants without meaning to.
 It might be a small or large amount of poo.
 This is called soiling or faecal incontinence.

 Causes of constipation in children

-It can happen when children hold poos in.
-They might hold poo in because:
+Constipation can happen when children hold poos in.
+They might hold poo in because they:

-- it hurts to do a poo (or has hurt before) and they’re afraid to go to the toilet
+- have pain when they do a poo (or it has hurt before)

-- they don’t want to use the toilets at preschool or school.
+- don’t want to use the toilets at preschool or school.